BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/TaskSetup.md

 We highly recommend you use PDMSDK's because it saves a lot of time.

 You can add one of many custom tabs.
-In PDMSDK terminogly, we call them task page.
+In PDMSDK terminology, we call them task page.
 A task page is presented by the type EdmTaskPage.

 You need to be aware of two types: